wbudic/LifeLog/Current Development Check List.md

 ## Life Log Application Development

-### New Development
+### New Development v.2.3+

-* Interaction - When editing an existing log entry, it needs confirmation, if it isn't a copy (now button wasn't pressed), before overwriting.
+* &#10004; Interaction - When editing an existing log entry, it needs confirmation, if it isn't a copy (now button wasn't pressed), before overwriting.
-  * Like, Warning! - Existing entry has been changed, are you sure do you want to overwrite it?
+  * i.e, Warning! - Existing entry has been changed, are you sure do you want to overwrite it?
-* Configuration needs to be updated, to use CNF 2.2, for system reset, etc.
+* &#10004; Configuration needs to be updated, to use CNF 2.2, for system reset, etc.
   * Config file "Data Fix* reset of settings updated to properly revert to factory defaults.
   * We need to also display stats for log file of the web server.
     * Maybe provide an rotational purge on config page access. i.e. if line count is over 1000, purge to tail -n 1000.
-      * This sure an config file setting. i.e. <<WEB_SERVER_LOG_TAIL_LIMIT><1000>>>
+      * - This sure an config file setting. i.e. <<WEB_SERVER_LOG_TAIL_LIMIT><1000>>>
 * &#10004; Backup/Restore made various db engine aware and compatible.
 As the data is the same.
   * The data is the same, Structure, binary data and password handling is different, engine dependant.
 * &#10004; Fix themes.
 Themes don't display and set consistently the pages throughout.